 Having spent a lot of time in England in the hospitality business, she has an intuitive understanding of our clients needs, and is both attentive and resourceful without being over-bearing.
 Rarely seen without a smile on her face, and always up for any challenge, she is always a delight to have around, and we are lucky to have her as part of our Goyo Travel Mongolia team.

-Since moving to Mongolia in early 2016 he has been getting to grips with the country, the culture and the climate (through the jury is still out on his Mongolian).
-He loves to ride, kayak and travelling in general.
-He is always happy to try things at least once, even if that means being completely destroyed play-wrestling with local children.
+Since moving to Mongolia he has been getting to grips with the country, the culture and the climate (through the jury is still out on his Mongolian).
+He loves to ride, climb and explore the remote parts of Mongolia during his time off work.
+He is always happy to provide friendly and informal advice to our travellers and suggest to them itineraries that they cannot resist

 Zolo has worked in the tourism industry most of her life.
 She obtained both a BA and Masters in tourism from the Education University of Mongolia and from a University in Malaysia respectively.

 Her first job was in a Ger camp as an assistant manager, afterwards she moved to work for one of the leading domestic airlines in Mongolia.
 She now works in our office as our Reservations Manager, where is she diligently books all of the ger camps, transport and flights that make your Mongolian experience possible.
 As well as being a caring and friendly lady.
 She is a fantastic addition to our team.

 Yondon is a young, dynamic student who works for us full time.
 His duties include accounts work - bookkeeping, making transactions, checking receipts - plus computer and IT support in the office, in addition to any other tasks we set him such as finding the best muffins in UB for our packed lunches.
 He is never happier than being at his computer with an earpod in his ears and a lollipop in his mouth.